 Although most people develop and grow 32 permanent adult teeth, many times their jaws are too small to accommodate the four wisdom teeth.
 When inadequate space prevents the teeth from erupting they are called impacted wisdom teeth.
 This indicates their inability to erupt into the proper position for chewing and cleaning.

 We will need to see you for a consultation to determine if you will benefit from wisdom tooth removal.
 A special x-ray of your mouth and jaws (panorex) will be taken to determine if your wisdom teeth are impacted, or if there is room for them to erupt, and how difficult it will be to have them removed.

 Wisdom Teeth Removal

-With an oral examination and x-rays of the mouth, Dr Joseph will evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
-Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
+Dr. Richard Joseph will evaluate the position of the wisdom teeth with an oral surgery examination and x-rays of the mouth.
+He can advise you if there are present or future potential problems.
+Studies show that early evaluation and treatment result in a better outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 Why should I have my wisdom teeth removed?

 If you do not have enough room in your mouth for your third molars to fully erupt, a number of problems can happen.
 Impacted Wisdom teeth should be removed before their root structure is fully developed.
 In some patients, it is as early as 12 or 13, and in others, it may not be until the early twenties.
 Problems tend to occur with increasing frequency after the age of 30.
 Some of the possible problems related to not removing your wisdom teeth include:

 What happens on the day wisdom teeth are removed?